Gas Safety in Confined Spaces

 Oxygen can also be displaced.
 Nitrogen, for example, when used to purge hydrocarbon storage vessels prior to re-use, drives oxygen out of the container and leaves it highly dangerous until thoroughly ventilated.

 Portable instruments and larger fixed systems can be used for confined space monitoring.
-Fixed systems typically comprise one or more detector “heads” connected to a separate control panel; if a detector “sees” a dangerous gas level, the panel raises the alarm by triggering external sirens and beacons.
-This sort of installation is suited to locations like plant rooms which have sufficient room for the hardware.
+Fixed systems typically comprise one or more detector or “head” connected to a separate control panel.
+If a detector “sees” a dangerous gas level, the panel raises the alarm by triggering external sirens and beacons.
+This sort of installation is suited to locations like plant rooms which have sufficient room for the hardware or remote stations that are usually unmanned.

 Simple portable detectors contain a single sensor for a specific gas.
 They are ideal for protecting workers where a risk assessment has identified only one foreseeable hazard.
-The most basic products disposable monitors.
-Activated by the user when first required, they run continuously without maintenance for a set period, typically two years.
+The most basic product is a fixed life monitor.
+Activated by the user when first required, they run continuously without maintenance for a set period, typically two or three years.
+User-settable alarms levels ensure that any changes in regulation or company procedure can quickly and easily be updated (such as changing hydrogen sulphide alarms from 5ppm to 2.5ppm).

 More sophisticated but only slightly larger are one-channel detectors with an illuminated display showing measured gas levels.
 Unlike disposable products, these units are designed for servicing rather than replacement, have rechargeable or replaceable batteries, and generally allow the user to set alarm levels.
 They may also offer datalogging, a valuable feature which stores recorded gas levels for subsequent downloading and review, and so builds a long-term picture of users’ exposure to fluctuating gas levels.

 Often, more than one hazard may be foreseeable in a single area.
 In such cases, multi-channel instruments are used.
-These generally monitor up to four gases together, with a typical sensor array for underground work covering combustible hydrocarbons, oxygen, hydrogen sulphide and carbon monoxide.
+These generally monitor up to four to five gases together, with a typical sensor array for underground work covering combustible hydrocarbons, oxygen, hydrogen sulphide, carbon monoxide and in some situations carbon dioxide.
 A wide range of other sensors can be specified, making this type of unit suitable for most confined space applications.
 The slightly larger physical dimensions of a multi-gas detector allow for bigger displays showing a range of gas data from all channels simultaneously, as well as useful information relating to calibration and configuration.

 Some multi-channel units incorporate a built-in sampling pump, allowing a flexible sample line to be fed into the space while the monitor remains outside with the user.
+Monitors that make pre-entry check functionality quick and simple ensure that the proper checks are carried out and data is logged to provide managers with peak reading information.
 This easily enables the user to test the atmosphere before entry into the confined space.
 Obviously, it is important that the sample line is free of kinks and blockages, and that sufficient time is allowed for the gas drawn from the chamber to arrive at the sensor.

 Timed interval monitoring is particularly helpful in the oil and petrochemical industries.
 When a vessel which has held combustible liquids is purged with inert gas, a monitor is set up outside to record falling hydrocarbon levels and indicate when it is safe to open the container to air.
 The latest portable detectors incorporate an infrared sensor for just this purpose because, unlike conventional sensors for combustible gas monitoring, infrared devices can operate in the absence of oxygen and in the presence of very high hydrocarbon levels.

 Certain features should be expected in every portable gas detector.
 Clearly, life-saving tools for demanding environments must be as tough as possible, with reliable electronics housed in impact-resistant casings.
-Additional protection may be provided in some cases by a removable rubber “boot”.
 While the need to leave gas sensors exposed to the atmosphere means that no instrument can be fully sealed, a high degree of protection against dust and water ingress is essential.
 Toughness notwithstanding, a well-designed detector will also be light and compact enough to wear for an entire shift.

 Finally, because of the difficulties of working in a cramped space, perhaps under poor lighting, instruments should be easy to use.
-No matter how advanced a detector’s internal architecture or data management options, personnel in the field should be faced with nothing more daunting than a clear display and simple, one-button operation.
+No matter how advanced a detector’s internal architecture or data management options, personnel in the field should be faced with nothing more daunting than a clear display, simple, one-button operation and loud/bright alarms.